I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/smclib/ns-smclib-_t1_data.md

 Contains the current state of the protocol.

-`WaitForReply`

-If <b>TRUE</b>, execute the operation synchronously.

 `Wtx`

 Contains the waiting time extension for a T=1 transmission.
 If nonzero, this is a multiplier for the block waiting time.
 Usually, the driver will time out if the block waiting time expires.
 Several smart card operations require more time.
 The smart card answers with a waiting time extension.
 Therefore, the block waiting time must be multiplied with the <b>Wtx</b> value.
 If this value is nonzero, it applies as a waiting extension.

+`ReplyData`

+A pointer to the buffer that contains the result of the operation.

+`WaitForReply`

+If <b>TRUE</b>, execute the operation synchronously.

+`InfBytesSent`

+`Reserved`

 ## Remarks
 This structure must not be directly modified by a reader driver.